ONLINE HELP

 By default, when creating a Date control:

-• the "Date defined by the project" input mask is selected: the information defined in the parameters for managing the dates for the project is automatically taken into account.
-Reminder: These parameters are defined for each language in the "Languages" tab of project description:
+• the "Date defined by project" input mask is selected: the information defined in the date management parameters for the project is automatically taken into account.
+Reminder: These parameters are defined for each language in the "Languages" tab of the project description:

 1. On the "Project" tab, in the "Project" group, click "Description".